 Sponsor.
 Representative for North Dakota At Large.
 Democrat.

 Length: 19 pages

-This bill was introduced on June 8, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 8, 2009, in a previous session of Congress, but it did not receive a vote.

 Jun 8, 2009

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.